December 7th marks the 81st Anniversary of Pearl Harbor. We must never forget our History that so many want to ignore, forget, or worse… rewrite.

-Between history not being taught in our government schools to the gradual reduction of living memory.
+From History, it was not being taught in our government schools to the gradual reduction of living memory.
 So few of our heroes and citizens are left who experienced the shock of the Japanese surprise attack that wiped out over 2,000 American lives on that quiet Sunday morning on the Hawaiian island of Oahu.

 History shows that America’s greatest generation, those who saw the ghastly smoldering ruins of much of our Pacific fleet and Air Force, had to come to grips with a new reality: we got sucker punched and had to play catch-up.
-All the while we had other fish to fry in Europe and commitments to the survival of our British allies.
+All the while, we had other fish to fry in Europe and commitments to the survival of our British allies.

-“The Axis” never stood a chance after they awakened the American “sleeping giant,” but it required sacrifice at home and the bravery of our young men and women of all the Armed Forces to pull it off.
+“The Axis” never stood a chance after they awakened the American ‘sleeping giant,’ but it required sacrifice at home and the bravery of our young men and women of all the Armed Forces to pull it off.
 Most Americans today cannot fathom the trust cost of Word War II in Patriots — 405,399.

 You cannot honor History that is not taught…

 People everywhere want freedom and self-determination.
-Our country led the way, and we can be justifiably proud of the generation who helped bring down communism.
+Our country led the way, and we can be proud of the generation who helped bring down communism.